-This is almost certainly a nod to the potential for game-changing compliance innovation like Atmos, the disruptive recording platform Callcabinet launched in 2014, not long after PCI DSS 3.0 was released.
-As the first-ever cloud-based compliance recording platform, Atmos touched off a revolution in the compliance industry.
+This is almost certainly a nod to the potential for game-changing compliance innovation like CallCabinet, the disruptive recording platform Callcabinet launched in 2014, not long after PCI DSS 3.0 was released.
+As the first-ever cloud-based compliance recording platform, CallCabinet touched off a revolution in the compliance industry.

 This modification appearing in PCI DSS 4.0 is the clearest indication that the SSC recognizes how integral a role compliance technology plays in developing vital industry regulations.